jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 test_division
 *********************************************************************************

 red: make it fail
 #################################################################################

 time for division.
 I add a new test to ``test_calculator.py``

+..
+NOTE:: the ``...``(ellipsis) is a placeholder for the code you have already typed, no need to type it or replace what you have

 .. code-block:: python
+  :emphasize-lines: 12-16

   class TestCalculator(unittest.TestCase):